Project to give Mumbai a Bollywood mural makeover

 The group aims to paint several such murals and put up posters all over Mumbai in the coming year, culminating in celebrations in May 2013 to mark 100 years of Indian cinema.

-Their next project is an 18 metre (60 foot) tall depiction of popular 1970s actress and dancer Helen.
+Their next project is an 18 meter (60 foot) tall depiction of popular 1970s actress and dancer Helen.

 Peter says he hopes to recruit more of India's poster painting stars into the project, indirectly helping workers skilled in the once-flourishing art of hand-painted, larger-than-life posters, who have been struggling in recent years.